axbg/shelf/README.md

     * Create Chrome App credentials in your GCP Projects
     * Create a chrome developer project and load the 'extension' directory
     * Open extension/manifest.json and fill:
+        * permissions: replace the *your-domain.com* placeholder with your URL
         * key: the public key provided in the [chrome developer console](https://chrome.google.com/webstore/developer/dashboard) in the provided format (don't remove new lines)
         * client_id: the same client id used in the back-end
     * Open extension/js/utils.js and fill: